BinhMinhs10/learning_pytorch/README.md

 ** Software environment for studying **

-All the source codes are tested in jupyter.
+All the source codes are tested in jupyter, python.
 It is suggested to clone the repository to local machine and run them in jupyter for an interactive learning experience.

-The authors would suggest to install jupytext that converts markdown files into ipynb, so the readers would be able to open markdown files in jupyter directly.

 ```python